drakkan/sftpgo/docs/rate-limiting.md

 ]
 ```

-we have a global rate limiter that limit the rate for the whole service to 100 req/s and an additional rate limiter that limits the `FTP` protocol to 10 req/s per host.
+we have a global rate limiter that limit the aggregate rate for the all the services to 100 req/s and an additional rate limiter that limits the `FTP` protocol to 10 req/s per host.
 With this configuration, when a client connects via FTP it will be limited first by the global rate limiter and then by the per host rate limiter.
 Clients connecting via SFTP/WebDAV will be checked only against the global rate limiter.